Seven winners step forward in Shop Coweta campaign

 According to Coweta Chamber officials, more than one million Shop Coweta tickets were dispersed by participating merchants this season.

 Six winning tickets were not claimed from the first round drawing.
 Therefore, six new numbers will be announced on Monday, Dec.
-16. We will have those numbers online and in our December 18 print edition.
+16. We will have those numbers online.
 Please remember, however, that all winning tickets from the second round must be claimed before the end of the day on Wednesday.

 A final drawing, if necessary for any unclaimed tickets, will be held on Thursday, Dec.
 19. Those prizes must be claimed no later than Monday, Dec.
 23.